PF

 Instructions

-3. 3In a bowl, whisk together the salt, brown sugar, paprika, chili powder, cumin, garlic powder, onion powder, black pepper, and cayenne pepper.
-Rub liberally all over the pork.
-Transfer the pork to a disposable aluminum roasting pan (this is optional but the pork really makes a mess on the smoker, so we like to use a pan for easy clean up).
+2. 2In a bowl, whisk together the brown sugar, paprika, chili powder, cumin, garlic powder, onion powder, and cayenne pepper.
+Rub the mixture liberally all over the pork shoulder until fully coated.

 Nutrition — Per Serving